ac101m/retch/README.md

 # retch - REnderer from scraTCH
-- A project to write a crude 3d renderer from scratch
+- A project to write a toy 3d renderer from scratch